Skip over main navigation

 Expand

-Sarah is Head of Programme Development at Premiership Rugby and is a former Sport for Development & Education Strategic Lead for UK Coaching and Managing Director of Dallaglio RugbyWorks.
-She is a specialist in organisational transformation & strategy development across sport for development and education and is passionate about creating positive change for young people through sport.
+Sarah is CEO of Bristol Sport Foundation.
+She was previously Head of Programme Development for Premiership Rugby and Managing Director of Dallaglio RugbyWorks.
+She is a specialist in organisational transformation and strategy development across sport for development and education and is passionate about creating positive change for young people through sport.

 Sarah Mortiboys, LinkedIn